 As for non-medical compression hosiery, follow the size and usage directions found on the package label or insert.

-Anyone using orthopedic socks should know their legs and perform the proper daily foot care to determine if there are any marks, skin irritations or other skin changes.
+Anyone using these socks should know their legs and perform the proper daily foot care to determine if there are any marks, skin irritations or other skin changes.

-Always check the width of your shoes while wearing orthopedic socks.
+Always check the width of your shoes while wearing these socks.
 There should be ample toe space, and the shoe should not cause indentations, pinch off the skin, or squeeze the foot.

 Avoid Infections and Allergy